Learning to lose your fucks

 The credit for this goes entirely to my mother who is the queen of not giving a fuck.
 Any white, Irish, Muslim-convert, woman who stages a sit in at the local mosque and stares down a committee of Saudi princes, insofar as they had to call the police to throw her out, is a queen in my eyes.
 When you grow up around that, and you’re also getting thrown out of the mosque at 2am by the police force, you learn pretty fast that the things people think are not always right.
 You also learn that just because enough people think it, also doesn’t make it right.

 I’ve cared way too much over boys and how I act with them.
-I don’t mean that in the delicious way when you really like someone you’re dating and the world is peachy and new and you’re adamant you could never feel bad ever again in your life.
+I don’t mean that in the delicious way when you really care about someone you’re dating and the world is peachy and exciting and you’re adamant that you could never feel bad ever again.
 No, not like that.
 But in a, I’m going to suppress the things I would normally say because I may sound needy, pathetic, ridiculous, crazy, slutty, mental or downright psychotic.
 Out of all the fucks we hold on to, I think women clutch this one the tightest.
 No one really wants to look like any of those things, although, I have it on good authority that a quick psychotic incident coupled with the odd slutty message can do wonders for any relationship (you’re welcome).

-Above all, society loves making us give a fuck more than anyone else.
+Above all, society loves making us give a fuck more than anyone else does.
 It maintains order, keeps everyone’s grass mowed and gardens tidy, and makes sure we don’t do anything embarrassing or remotely human in public.
 The fucks society give us are sometimes the most painful ones, because they’re the hardest to fight.
-You have to get up, put your face on, go to work, go home, go to sleep and do it all over again, every single day.
+You have to get up, put your face on, go to work, go home, go to sleep and do it all over again, every day.
 Giving society the middle finger and stepping out of that pattern is terrifying enough to make you want to shoot yourself in the face.
-Of all the fucks you have in your life, both literal and physical, this is one you should most definitely avoid.
-It won’t make you feel special, and the morning after you’ll feel cheap, dirty and used.
+Of all the fucks you have in your life, both literal and physical, this is one you should most definitely, absolutely stay away from.
+It won’t make you feel good and the morning after you’ll feel cheap, dirty and used.
 Yet somehow, you have to find the courage to climb out the box, flick your finger and step out of the system so you can concentrate on making yourself happy.
 It’s something I struggle with every single day and a fuck I have not entirely lost.
 I have shaken it off many times and thrown it away, only to dig it out of the rubbish the next morning.